Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 Camping is a classic American tradition based on our enormous national parks system.
 Some of my family’s most treasured stories came from camping trips, and I’m excited to help you find the best family tent.

-After all, a successful family camping trip won’t happen by luck.
+After all, a successful camping trip with your family won’t happen by luck.
 When it comes to picking the right tent, I recommend choosing carefully.

 A lot of planning goes into a good trip, and whether or not you have a reliable tent shouldn’t be a cause for concern.